-Calendar Prevention in short Testing policies week 2020 Week 23 Maintain physical distance of 1.5 meters, above age 12.
+Calendar week Prevention in short Testing policies 2020 Week 23 Maintain physical distance of 1.5 meters, above age 12.
 Non-medical face masks obligatory in public transport.
 Cinemas, restaurants and cafes, and cultural institutions (such as concert halls and theaters) are allowed to open, with precautionary measures.
 Schools are open, measures are taken to prevent contact between students and teachers within 1.5 meters.
-All inhabitants can schedule a SARS-CoV-2 PCR test if they have complaints that are consistent with COVID-19, such as: running nose, sneezing, sore throat, cough, fever, or sudden loss of smell or taste.
+All inhabitants can schedule a SARS-CoV-2 PCF test if they have complaints that are consistent with COVID-19, such as: running nose, sneezing, sore throat, cough, fever, or sudden loss of smell or taste.
 Week 27 The communal sanitation facilities at campsites and holiday parks are re-opened.
 The maximum number of visitors is expanded to 100 people for cinemas, restaurants and cafes, cultural institutions.
 Fitness clubs, saunas and wellness centers, club canteens, casinos are re-opened.
 Week 32 Higher education remains online as much as possible.
-The hospitality sector is open for reservations (in advance or at the door),with a health check and the allocation of a fixed seat (placement) at a table or at the bar.
+The hospitality sector is open for reservations (in advance or at the door), with a health check and the allocation of a fixed seat (placement) at a table or at the bar.
 All visitors are asked to register to enable contact tracing.
 Week 34 Gatherings in private homes are limited to 6 people (residents and guests; age 13+) Continue to work from home as much as possible.
 Home quarantine is reduced from 14 to 10 days.
 Week 39 Bars and restaurants close at 1 a.m.
 Maximum group size is 50.
 Due to shortages in test capacity, children up to and including 12 years old with complaints that match COVID-19 are no longer tested.
 Exceptions are critically ill children, children with symptoms who are a contact of a confirmed case, or children who are part of an outbreak investigation.
 Essential healthcare and education personnel can get tested with priority.
 Week 40 Work from home wherever possible.
 Gatherings in private homes are limited to 3 guests, excluding children up to and including 12 years old.
 Maximum group size elsewhere 4 (>12).
 The number of people indoors is limited to 30 (>12), outdoors 40.

 Food and beverage outlets close by 9 p.m., stores close by 10 p.m.
 Canteens at sporting facilities are closed, no fans allowed at sporting events.
 People with a close-contact profession ask their customers to register.
 Limit the number of travel movements as much as possible.
 All people 13 years of age and older are urgently advised to wear a (non-medical) face mask in publicly accessible indoor areas.

-Week 42 'partial lockdown' Gatherings in private homes are limited to 3 guests per day, excluding children up to and including 12 years old.
-In secondary education and higher education, everyone must wear a mask outside of class.
-All restaurants and bars are closed (take-out is allowed).
-Public transportation only for essential travel.
-Retail stores close by 8:00 p.m No alcohol is sold between 8:00 p.m 7:00 a.m Events are cancelled.
-For everyone 18 years of age and older, sports are only allowed at a distance of 1.5 meters, maximum team size is 4 In addition to the canteens at sporting facilities, showers and changing rooms are also closed.
-Travel abroad as little as possible.
+42 Gatherings in private homes are limited to 3 guests per day, excluding children up to and including 12 years old.